 In recent years, hummus has become a real trend: you find it in restaurants, supermarkets, and in a thousand different versions.
 And it’s no coincidence.
-It’s a chickpea cream with a soft taste, slightly citrusy, and with that ‘toasted’ note of sesame that makes it irresistible.
-People love it because it’s healthy, nutritious, and practically pairs with everything: bread, vegetables, salads, unique dishes… it’s one of those preparations that often saves your lunch and dinner.
+It’s a chickpea cream with a soft flavor, slightly citrusy, and with that “toasted” sesame note that makes it irresistible.
+People love it because it’s healthy, nutritious, and pairs with practically everything: bread, vegetables, salads, unique dishes… it’s one of those dishes that often saves your lunch and dinner.

 Its origins are very ancient: it comes from Middle Eastern tradition, where hummus is considered a sharing dish.
-It was served in the center of the table with warm bread, and everyone would dip in.
-Today it has become a beloved trend: you find it in appetizers, in small bowls spread on bread, in vegetarian dishes, and even in the most modern lunch boxes.
+It was served in the center of the table with warm bread, and everyone dipped in.
+Today it has become a beloved trend: you find it in appetizers, spread on bread in small bowls, in vegetarian dishes, and even in the most modern lunch boxes.

-Making it yourself allows you to control the flavor, texture, and quality of the ingredients: no additives, no preservatives, just chickpeas, lemon, sesame, and good oil.
-And the great thing is that it takes just a few minutes, especially if you use pre-cooked chickpeas or prepare them with the Instant Pot.
+Making it yourself allows you to control the flavor, consistency, and quality of the ingredients: no additives, no preservatives, just chickpeas, lemon, sesame, and good oil.
+And the beautiful thing is that it takes just a few minutes, especially if you use pre-cooked chickpeas or prepare them with an Instant Pot.

-A small gesture, a creamy and genuine result that always wins you over.
+A small gesture, a creamy and genuine result that always wins people over.

 - Difficulty: Easy